Living or working with young children, we all know how BIG their emotions can be.

 2. Own the Emotions

 It can feel strange and forced but it is so valuable for our children to hear that how we feel is exactly how they feel sometimes, and if you include what you do to change how you are feeling, then they have some tools to try too.
-I’m an advocate of physical activity so instead of hitting a pillow, try bouncing a ball as hard as they can, running to touch different objects in the back yard or jumping on the trampoline as high as they can.
+I’m an advocate of physical activity so directing them to try bouncing a ball as hard as they can, running to touch different objects in the back yard or jumping on the trampoline as high as they can.
 Some children will prefer quiet instead – like a safe place to go and read or draw.

 Give your child the space and direction they need to manage their big emotions, and then try to talk to them later (when they are calmer) about what happened.